Use Bronsted-lowry Theory To Explain A Neutralization Reaction

 Trends and Latest Developments

 Another area of ongoing research is the study of proton sponges.
-Proton sponges are molecules that have a very high affinity for protons.
+And proton sponges are molecules that have a very high affinity for protons.
 They are typically bulky molecules with multiple basic sites that can cooperate to bind a proton very strongly.
 Proton sponges have potential applications in areas such as drug delivery and chemical sensing.

 Beyond these specific research areas, the Brønsted-Lowry theory continues to be a fundamental tool for understanding chemical reactions in a wide range of disciplines, from organic chemistry and biochemistry to environmental science and materials science.
 Its simplicity and generality make it an indispensable concept for chemists and students alike.